idodov/pixoo64-media-album-art/README.md

 # DIVOOM PIXOO64 Media Album Art Display: Elevate Your Musical Journey

-Turn your DIVOOM PIXOO64 into a dynamic visual companion with this script.
-It fetches and displays the album cover art of the currently playing track, enhancing your musical experience.
-It also extracts valuable data like the artist's name and the dominant color from the album art, which can be used for further automation in your Home Assistant environment.
-The script supports AI image creation using [pollinations.ai](https://pollinations.ai/) and shows alternative AI-generated album cover art when no album art is available, or when using services like SoundCloud where the script can't fetch the image.
-It also works with some streaming radio stations.
+Transform your DIVOOM PIXOO64 into a dynamic visual companion with this script.
+It fetches and displays the album cover art of the currently playing track, enriching your musical experience.
+Additionally, it extracts useful data such as the artist's name and the dominant color from the album art, which can be leveraged for further automation in your Home Assistant environment.

+The script supports fallbacks using the Spotify API and MusicBrainz.
+If these methods fail, it will attempt to create AI-generated album art using [pollinations.ai](https://pollinations.ai/).
+This alternative AI-generated cover art is displayed when no album art is available or when using services like SoundCloud, where the script cannot fetch the image.
+It is also compatible with streaming radio stations and local files.

 ## Examples
 ![PIXOO_album_gallery](https://github.com/idodov/pixoo64-media-album-art/assets/19820046/71348538-2422-47e3-ac3d-aa1d7329333c)